 As a vital member of the HealthPartners care system, Westfields Hospital is tasked with servicing a very large area.
-A task they have done to a high degree.
+Despite the challenge of providing medical care for a widely dispersed population, they have been able to win numerous awards (Top 20 Critical Access Hospital, U.S. News & World Report High Performing Hospital, five-star rating for patient experience) and plaudits.

 What has been their key to success?

 Westfields, through their "patient-centered" approach, understands successful, patient care starts with ensuring everyone is on the same page.
 The best way to build collaboration is through practice which is why Westfields employs simulation training regularly.